mister-michael/TandemTrivia/README.md

 Upon selecting an answer, the correct answer is revealed and the user is presented with the "next" button.
 The next button updates a counter, which corresponds to the index of the Questions Array and the Colors Array, repopulating the QuestionCard component with the Next Question and correct Background Color and Font Color in the sequence.

-Upon completion of the 10th question, the QuestionCard is hidden and the EndCard is displayed and the user is presented with a conditionally rendered message above their final tally.
-The "play again" button, instead of refreshing the page and bringing the user to the StartCard tutorial, fetches ten random questions from the database and begins a new quiz at Question 1.
+Upon completion of the 10th question, the QuestionCard is hidden, the EndCard is displayed, and the user is presented with a conditionally rendered message above their final tally.
+The "play again" button, instead of refreshing the page and bringing the user to the StartCard tutorial, fetches ten random questions from the database and begins a new quiz at Question One.

 ![EndCard](src/assets/EndCard.png)